huichen-cs/OSClassExamples/thread/pthread/piestimator/README.md

 Because of this, this version runs much slower in Linux machine albeit producing correct result.
 - Both of the above two versions are written for Linux.
-The version in [usinggsl](usinggsl] is a more portable version of the program since it uses the GNU Scientific Library (GSL) to generate pseudo random numbers and the GSL library has been ported to most platforms.
+The version in [usinggsl](usinggsl) is a more portable version of the program since it uses the GNU Scientific Library (GSL) to generate pseudo random numbers and the GSL library has been ported to most platforms.